MathsJam/mathsjam-site/gathering/uk/2023/talks-provisional.md

 In 1937, a mathematician suddenly leapt out of his mineral bath, rushed naked into the adjoining room, and began to scribble figures.
 We’ll talk about what he wrote, and what it can teach us.

 #### Adam Atkinson: DOCTIAL
-Thanks to recentish developments in Misère Games, Adam deduced the existence of and his membership of DOCTIAL and hopes that some people in the audience will discover that they, too, are members even though they've never heard of it.
+Thanks to recentish developments in Misère Games, Adam deduced the existence of and his membership in DOCTIAL and hopes that some people in the audience will discover that they, too, are members even though they've never heard of it.

 #### Harlan Connor: Winning the loudness war
 I will show how some simple maths leads to some surprising (and loud!) results in signal processing.